 The post-shipping trade finance platform is built with R3's distributed ledger technology product Corda and delivered via TradeIX's open TIX platform, a blockchain-based system of applications and tools for trade finance.
 It also uses Microsoft Azure solution to help with speed.
 Basically, the platform uses distributed ledger technology to manage data and enable smart contracts in order to make trade finance more secure, efficient and transparent.

-It focuses on three areas of trade finance: risk mitigation by provision of payment commitments based on the matching of trade data, payables finance, and receivables finance.
+It focuses on three areas of trade finance: risk mitigation by the provision of payment commitments based on the matching of trade data, payables finance, and receivables finance.

 Moving forward, the Marco Polo trade finance initiative then kicked off the piloting and hopes to add in more banks and third-party service providers such as insurers, ERP providers, and logistics firms.